ohdyno/presentations/slides/testing/content.md

 ![software testing](/slides/testing/software-test.jpg) <!-- .element width="60%" -->

 note:
-It certainly does not seem to bring in business value.
+On the surface, tt certainly does not seem to bring in business value.
+Increase the cost of developing software.
+- More people.
+- Could take longer for software to get into production.
+- Slows down delivery
+- ask for contribution?

 ## We test in order